 Previous Conversation Tip Lesson

-How to talk about Medical Problems
+How to talk about Health Problems in English

 Medical problem words and phrases